-Also in 2014, LECOM incorporated LifeWorks Erie into its family of health and educational services.
-The affiliation with LifeWorks Erie, which offers programs, services, and lifelong learning opportunities for individuals age 50 and older, has complemented and enhanced the ability of the LECOM Institute for Successful Aging to serve the growing elderly population throughout the region.
+Also in 2014, LECOM incorporated LifeWorks Erie - now known as the LECOM Center for Health and Aging - into its family of health and educational services.
+This affiliation which offers programs, services, and lifelong learning opportunities for individuals aged 50 and older, has complemented and enhanced the ability of the LECOM Institute for Successful Aging to serve the growing elderly population throughout the region.